How to use demographic segmentation to target your audience and improve your marketing strategy.

 What is the highest level of school you have completed or the highest degree you have received?

-• High school degree or equivalent (e.g., GED)
+• High school diploma or equivalent (e.g., GED)

 • Some college but no degree

 Education demographics are critical for media and book publishing companies.
 In general, the more educated people are, the more often they read.
-In 2019, over 90% of people who had a college degree or more read books.
-However, only 75 percent of those who had some college and 61% of those who attended high school read books.
+In 2019, over 90% of people with a college degree or more read books.
+However, only 75% of those who had some college and 61% of those who attended high school read books.

 Marital status influences people’s preferences and buying habits.
 Typical survey questions include: